Match Tiebreak (10-Point)

 A match tiebreak (or "super tiebreak") is a first-to-10-points breaker, won by two clear points, played instead of a full third set in many doubles and some singles formats.

-The format exists primarily to shorten match length and add predictability to tournament and league scheduling, since a full third set can run significantly longer than a 10-point breaker.
+The format exists primarily to shorten match length and add predictability to tournament and league scheduling, since a full third set can run by a lot longer than a 10-point breaker.
 Because the entire outcome compresses into a single short segment, the match tiebreak tends to reward players who handle pressure points well and can raise their level immediately, since there's no time to work through a slow start the way a full set would allow.

 Example